focus-creative-games/hybridclr-doc/en/basic/architecture.md

 Warehouse address [github](https://github.com/focus-creative-games/hybridclr) [gitee](https://gitee.com/focus-creative-games/hybridclr)

 The hybridclr warehouse contains the core code of the interpreter.
-All il2cpp_plus share the same set of hybridclr codes, regardless of the major version of Unity.
+All il2cpp_plus sharing the same set of hybridclr codes, regardless of the major version of Unity.
 There are currently two branches:

 - main
 - 1.0